MetaMask/metamask-ios-sdk/README.md

 **Use a struct**

-For more complex parameter representations, define and use a struct that conforms to `CodableData`, that is, implements the following requirement:
+For more complex parameter representations, define and use a struct that conforms to `CodableData`, that is, a struct that implements the following requirement:

 ```
 func socketRepresentation() -> NetworkData